What is heirloom yogurt starter?

 Filmjolk: A yogurt very popular in Sweden, it has origins as far back as the Viking era.
 It is mostly made with cow’s milk and contains cultures that are particularly good as consuming lactose.
 This makes it a popular choice for those with lactose intolerance.

 Viili: This is a variant of Filmjolk yogurt that is also very popular in Sweden.
 The main difference is that it traditionally contains both yogurt bacteria and yeast.
-The yeast give Viili yogurt a different consistency than bacteria alone.
+The yeast give Viili yogurt a thinner consistency than bacteria alone.

 Piima: With its origins in Finland Sweden, this yogurt is also similar to Filmjork yogurt.
 It is said to be more like cultured buttermilk used as a drink or in cooking recipes.